geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/ChangeControlSetting.md

 <br/><br/>A typical setting you may want to tweak is the maximum number of classic admins allowed for your org's subscriptions.
 It is verified in one of the subscription security controls.
 (The default value is 2.)
 Let us change this default value to 5.
 This setting for any feature resides in a file called FeatureName.json (in this case - SubscriptionCore.json).
-<br/>Because the first-time org policy setup does not customize anything from this, we will need to follow the following steps to modify the control settings:
+<br/>Because the first time org policy setup does not customize anything from this, we will need to follow the following steps to modify the control settings:

 ### Steps:
 0. Initially, set up the organization-specific policy customizable AzTS Solution in your local systems by following the steps mentioned [here](./SettingUpSolution.md).